marenwoodruff/has-many-through/README.md

 ## Objectives

-- Create a full CRUD has-many-through Books app (books-to-authors) with views in Express, and Node- using a postgres database and sequelize ORM.
+- Create a full CRUD many-to-many Books app (books-to-authors) with views in Express, and Node- using a postgres database and sequelize ORM.
 - Add in authentication.

 <br />